ram-err404/nokia-hackathon/README.md

 # Nokia-Hackathon
-We developed an auto scaling micro-service that scale up or down the pods based on the increase/decrease in API requests from mediation xApps.
+We have developed an auto scaling micro-service that scales up or down the pods based on the increase/decrease in API requests from mediation xApps.

 ### Team Name:
 > The A-Team